The Last Legion: Plot

-Many years later, Ambrosinus, now known by his Druid name, Merlin, takes a young boy to the battlefield to describe the legendary events.
-Merlin, who seems to have aged little since the battle, says that Aurelius married Mira and the two raised Romulus as their own son.
-He became a wise ruler, took Igraine as his wife and adopted the name "Pendragon".
-The boy, Arthur, recognises Romulus as his father and Igraine as his mother.
-In a final scene, Caesar's sword is shown embedded in the stone, covering the original Latin inscription, now only reading "E S CALIBVR".
+Many years later, Ambrosinus, now known by his Druid name Merlin, takes a young boy to the battlefield where he tells him of the events following the battle; Aurelius married Mira and the two raised Romulus as their son, and Romulus became a wise ruler under the name "Pendragon" with Igraine as his wife.
+The boy recognises Romulus as his father and Igraine as his mother.
+In a final scene, Caesar's sword is shown embedded in the stone, with moss covering the original Latin inscription, now only reading "E S CALIBVR".